jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 In this post, we will:

-1. Mathematically understand the difference between Ordinary Linear & Generalized Linear Models.
+1. Mathematically understand the difference between **Ordinary v.s.
+Generalized** Linear Models.
-1. Mathematically understand the concept of "going Bayesian" (Probabilistic Modelling).
+1. Explore the concept of "going Bayesian" (Probabilistic Modelling) & the benefits from doing so.
-2. Explore Generalized Linear Models (GLM) & break down the mathematics of FBProphet's GLM.
+2. Break down the mathematics of FBProphet's.
 3. Build our own version in Python with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampling.